AdrienBrFa/NBA_Games_Prediction_ML_NN/docs/repo_structure.md

 # Repository Structure Documentation

-This document explains the structure of the NBA Game Prediction project and how each file/script/notebook fits together to build and run the Stage A1 model.
+This document explains the structure of the NBA Game Prediction project and how each file/script/notebook fits together to build and run the Stage A model.

 ## Project Overview

-This repository implements Stage A1 of an NBA game prediction system using a neural network.
-Stage A1 uses only `Games.csv` data with a simple MLP (Multi-Layer Perceptron) model to predict whether the home team will win a game.
+This repository implements Stage A of an NBA game prediction system using a neural network.
+Stage A uses only `Games.csv` data with a simple MLP (Multi-Layer Perceptron) model to predict whether the home team will win a game.

 ## Directory Structure